-Although the world of internet grief support is relatively new and evolving, in general we’ve found that online and social media platforms offer an amazing way for people to find support at their own pace, in their own time, and in the comfort of their own homes/office cubicles.
-We’re so happy to say that we encounter new and exciting online grief support all the time, and we love be able to share these resources with you because that’s one more outlet for healing.
-The more good grief support the better, what could go wrong?
-Well….since you asked.
+We are obviously big proponents of online grief support.
+After all, that’s what WYG is all about!
+Although the world of internet grief support is relatively new and evolving, we’ve generally found that online and social media platforms offer an amazing way for people to find support at their own pace, in their own time, and in the comfort of their own homes/office cubicles.
+We’re so happy to say that we encounter new and exciting online grief support all the time, and we love being able to share these resources with you because that’s one more outlet for healing.
+The more good grief support, the better… What could go wrong?
+Well, you asked…

 Although we might give these things the skeptical side eye, we usually keep our mouths shut.
-We aren’t the bosses of the internet…to each his own…if you don’t have something nice to say, don’t say anything…you get the picture.
-Not only that but we know grievers can find help and healing in all sorts of places, far be it from us to label things negative that could possibly help another person.
+We aren’t the bosses of the internet; to each his own; if you don’t have something nice to say, don’t say anything; you get the picture!
+Not only that, but we know grievers can find help and healing in all sorts of places.
+So, far be it from us to label things negative that could possibly help another person.

 Grief Forums and Social Media Groups

 A good moderator can often assist a forum in keeping the conversation constructive, productive, and positive.
 They can also make sure that the peer-to-peer ‘advice’ given is consistent with researched and evidence-based practices.
 Without a moderator, forums can devolve into deep cesspools of negativity and breeding grounds for unfounded criticism or advice.
 Does this always happen?
-No (thank goodness!).
+No, thank goodness!
 But it is important to know the risk is there.
-We strongly recommend checking to make sure you are in a moderated forum or group and learn a little bit about who the moderator (or moderators) are so you can feel confident they are someone you trust!
+We strongly recommend checking to make sure you are in a moderated forum or group, and learning a bit about who the moderator (or moderators) are so you can feel confident they are someone you trust.

 Blogs and Vlogs

-The Bright Side: The definition of a blog is simple – it is just a website that gets updated on a regular basis.
-It could be daily, weekly, or monthly, but one way or another it is a place where new content is added all the time.
+The Bright Side: The definition of a blog is simple; it is just a website that gets updated on a regular basis.
+It could be daily, weekly, or monthly, but—one way or another—it’s a place where new content is added all the time.
 A vlog is a video blog, where the author updates it not by writing new entries, but by posting new videos regularly.

-Blogs are great for grievers, because many use blogs or vlogs in the same way they would use a journal – to chronical their grief process or create a sort of grief memoir.
-It isn’t realistic for everyone to publish a book, and it is logistically hard to share the contents of your journal with anyone out there who might appreciate it, but a blog makes sharing your writing attainable for anyone.
-The upside for their readers who are grieving is that by sharing in the author’s experiences you know that there are others going through similar experiences, it allows people to feel less alone, and sometimes helps to see things from a different perspective.
+Blogs are great for grievers, because many use blogs or vlogs in the same way they would use a journal: to chronicle their grief process or create a sort of grief memoir.
+It isn’t realistic for everyone to publish a book, and it’s logistically hard to share the contents of your journal with anyone out there who might appreciate it, but a blog makes sharing your writing attainable for anyone.
+The upside for their readers who are grieving is that, by sharing in the author’s experiences, you know that there are others going through similar experiences.
+It allows people to feel less alone, and sometimes helps to see things from a different perspective.

-Studies have actually shown that empathy for another actually triggers the pain centers in our own brains.
+Studies have actually suggested that empathy for another actually triggers the pain centers in our own brains.
 Additionally, vicarious trauma is a very real condition in which the trauma of others can be detrimental to our own health and mental health.
-Vicarious trauma is normally thought of in the context of counselors, social workers, ER nurses and others in ‘helping professions’ because it is a product of repeatedly bearing witness to another’s trauma.
+Vicarious trauma is normally thought of in the context of counselors, social workers, nurses, and others in ‘helping professions’ because it is a product of repeatedly bearing witness to another’s trauma.
 The internet, however, has made it easier for anyone to expose themselves to the trauma of others.
-If you’ve ever stayed glued to the television after a national or international tragedy you should kind of understand what we mean.
-In small doses, consumption of this content can be valuable, but in excess and for people especially disposed to compassion fatigue, it can become dangerous and unproductive.
+If you’ve ever stayed glued to the television after a national or international tragedy, you should kind of understand what we mean.
+In small doses, consumption of this content can be valuable… but in excess and for people especially disposed to compassion fatigue, it can become dangerous and unproductive.

 The Bright Side: The internet has made it easier than ever to find services.
 No grief counselors in your area?
-No problem, many licensed therapists are now offering services via skype.
+No problem!
+Many licensed therapists are now offering services virtually.
 Looking for ways to learn more about your grief?
-The internet has you covered again – a quick search can bring up all sorts of resources and services being offered that you never would have located 20 years ago.
+The internet has you covered again: A quick search can bring up all sorts of resources and services being offered that you never would have located 20 years ago.

 The Dark Side: The background and training required for those who offer these services online is non-existent.
-Anyone can put together an online course, conference, retreat, or 28-day program and then market and sell it through their website and/or social media.
-To make things even more confusing, beneficial grief support can come in two different packages – peer support and professional support.
-Both of these things can be good, but you can see how it would make required standards, education, and qualifications pretty much impossible.
+Anyone can put together an online course, conference, retreat, or program and then market and sell it through their website and/or social media.
+To make things even more confusing, beneficial grief support can come in two different packages: peer support and professional support.
+Both of these things can be good, but you can see how they make required standards, education, and qualifications pretty much impossible.

-With grief being seen as a ‘soft’ problem (yeah, we know it’s not), people often feel just having gone through it qualifies them to advise others, for a hefty price.
-We’ve seen people offering grief detoxes, retreats, and online programs to cure your grief and these offerings are sometimes based on nothing more than the creators own experiences.
+With grief being seen as a “soft” problem (even though it’s definitely not), people often feel just having gone through it qualifies them to advise others—and for a hefty price!
+We’ve seen people offering grief detoxes, retreats, and online programs to “cure” your grief; and these offerings are sometimes based on nothing more than the creators own experiences.

-Though we probably wouldn’t allow someone to preform our open-heart surgery just because they themselves had open-heart surgery, when we are desperate to escape the pain of grief we can be increasingly vulnerable to the snake oil salesmen’s pitch.
+Though we probably wouldn’t allow someone to preform our open-heart surgery just because they themselves had open-heart surgery, we can be increasingly vulnerable to the snake oil salesmen’s pitch when we’re desperate to escape the pain of grief.
 Would you pay hundreds of dollars to be cured of your pain?
 Sometimes yes!
 And so people fall for the promise of transformation.
-Please always remember – if it sounds too good to be true, it probably is!
-Moreover, when help one person in their grief might not work for another or, worse, could be detrimental to another person.
+Please always remember: If it sounds too good to be true, it probably is!
+And what helped one person in their grief might not work for another or, worse, could be detrimental to another person.

 At the end of the day, although it’s not ideal, it is up to the individual griever to look into the backgrounds of those claiming to be experts.
 Trust can typically be found in things like credentials, education, years of formal experience, training, or a recommendation from a reliable source.
-If you are seeking services, make sure it is with someone who has training and experience in grief and/or facilitating groups if your attending groups.
+If you are seeking services, make sure it’s with someone who has training and experience in grief and/or facilitating groups.
 This person should be able to understand the individual nature of grief and they should be able to see beyond the truth of their own biases and experiences.
-Ideally, the person should also be able to recognize when they are in over their heads and know how and when to refer someone struggling with underlying issues like anxiety, substance abuse and depression to those who can provide them with the help the need.
+Ideally, the person should also be able to recognize when they are in over their heads and know how and when to refer someone struggling with underlying issues like anxiety, substance abuse, and depression to those who can provide them with the help the need.

 We know you have likely seen some of the wonderful and concerning things on the web targeting grievers.
-Please leave a comment with your own words of warning regarding grief services on the internet if you think we missed anything.
+Please leave a comment with your own words of warning regarding online grief services if you think we missed anything.
 Also, if you have questions please feel free to email us at firstname.lastname@example.org.
-We know we don’t have all the answers, but hopefully we can help you find some answers.
+We know we don’t have all the answers, but hopefully we can help you find some answers!